Securities and Investment Fraud

 • Sentences were decreased for:

-• The top five districts for securities and investment fraud offenses were:
+• The top six districts for securities and investment fraud offenses were:

 Punishment

-• None were convicted of an offense carrying a mandatory minimum penalty.
+• 3% were convicted of an offense carrying a mandatory minimum penalty; 29% of those individuals were relieved of that penalty.

 Sentences Relative to the Guideline Range

-• The average guideline minimum fluctuated and average sentence imposed slightly decreased over the past five years.
+• The average guideline minimum and average sentence imposed have fluctuated over the past five years.

 1 Securities and investment fraud includes cases in which the individual was sentenced under §2B1.1 (Larceny, Embezzlement, and Other Forms of Theft; Offenses Involving Stolen Property; Property Damage or Destruction; Fraud and Deceit; Forgery; Offenses Involving Altered or Counterfeit Instruments Other than Counterfeit Bearer Obligations of the United States) using a Guidelines Manual in effect on November 1, 2001 or later and where the offense conduct as described in the Presentence Report involved the deception of investors or the manipulation of financial markets.